andrewpadg/Facty-Docs/README.md

 # Facty-Docs

 Note: Code is protected and must remain private.
-This repository contains documentation and report on the project
+This repository contains the final report for the project